-For stem cuttings, use shoots that have a soft, bendy wooded base that haven't flowered; this propagation method can be taken in at the end of spring.
+For stem cuttings, use shoots that have a soft, bendy wooded base that haven't flowered.
 They should be at least 8cm (3 inches) in length and are found in the outer edge of the plant where the new growth takes place.
-Remove the lower half of the leaves, dip the wound in a rooting hormone and place in a well-draining potting mix - Seed & Cuttings Compost is advised.
+Remove the lower half of the leaves, dip the wound in a rooting hormone and place in a well-draining potting mix - 'Houseplant' Compost is advised.
 Keep the cuttings in a transparent bag to maintain high humidity.
-While the plantlet is still young, avoid direct sunlight and water-logging and repot as necessary, once the roots have surpassed 2cm in length.
-This method can be quite difficult, so be sure to take a few cuttings with differing variables to see which suits your skills the best.
+While the plantlet is still young, avoid direct sunlight and water-logging and repot as necessary, once there is substantial foliar growth.
+This method can be quite tricky, so be sure to take a few cuttings with different variables to see which suits your skills the best.

-N. B. - Air-layered cuttings can be taken during this period, by placing the 8cm stems in a transparent to maintain high humidity.
+N. B. - Air-layered cuttings can be taken during this period, by placing the 8cm stems in a transparent bag with several small holes to maintain high humidity.
 Do not offer direct sunlight or allow the temperatures to dip below 15°C (59°F).

-Stephanotis will flower between spring and summer if served with a good dormancy the winter.
-Each individual flower will last up to ten days, with the overall show lasting up to six to eight weeks.
-Supplement the plant using a fertiliser high in potassium to prolong its flowers - Streptocarpus or Tomato feeds are an excellent choice.
+Stephanotis will flower between the spring and summer if served with a good dormancy the winter months.
+Each individual flower will last up to ten days, with the overall show lasting up to six weeks.
+Supplement the plant using a feed high in potassium to prolong its flowers - 'Streptocarpus' or 'Tomato' labelled fertilisers are an excellent choice.